ABOUT IRP

 THE IRP EXPERIENCE: Members attend only those lectures that interest them; attendance is taken by head-count for each lecture, not by members’ names.
 There are neither exams, nor homework, nor grades.
 Most speakers welcome questions from the audience, sometimes during, but usually after the presentation.
 For in-person lectures, the interval between lectures provides a chance for socializing, and possibly, interaction with the speaker.

 In semesters just prior to the pandemic, we averaged approximately 390 members enrolled per semester and more than 80 attendees per lecture.
 During the pandemic, the IRP conducted semesters with only zoom lectures.
 In the Fall 2022 semester, the IRP began conducting both zoom and in-person lectures.
-Zoom lectures are averaging approximately 40 participants per lecture; in-person lectures are averaging approximately 65 attendees.
+Zoom lectures are averaging between 36 and 43 participants per lecture; in-person lectures are averaging between 59 and 66 attendees.
 Please see the Announcements page of this website if you want to be added to the IRP Zoom-Guest email list.

 SPEAKERS & LECTURE TOPICS: Speakers come from within the membership, the nearby community, academic institutions and government agencies; all are unpaid volunteers.
 The curriculum addresses a wide range of topics.
 Over time these have included archaeology, art, current events, economics, engineering, financial planning, geography, health & medicine, history, hobbies, literature, local interest, math, the military, nature, philosophy, physical sciences, political science, religion, sports, taxes, technology, travel, and more — a true potpourri.